collamaf/SimDaVinci/README_DaVinci.md

 ## GEOMETRY
-- Extended Sr Source ending at Z=0
+- All sources ending at Z=0
-- Cu collimator on top of Sr source (toggleble)
-- Pter Detector starting at Z offset (Z distance is from source surface to Front-Shield )
-- Front-Shield in contact with Pter (towards source)
-- Dummy volume for scoring purposes between source (or if presente CU Collimator) and World to score what exits the primary generation
+- DummyExitSorg: after source (with possible air gap in GaSet 3)
+- DummyExitAbs: after absorber (if any)
+- DummyEnterProbe: before FrontShield

 ## FLAGS